 Today we are going to talk about exercise for over 60 and overweight people.
 There are a lot of seniors citizens who are overweight these days.
-This is obviously a bad thing since obesity and lack of exercise are detrimental for your health as you get older.
+This is obviously a bad thing since obesity and lack of exercise are detrimental to your health as you get older.

-Many older people who haven’t exercised much in the recent years and are overweight feel like they can’t exercise enough for it to matter or they can even think exercise might be dangerous for them in their current condition.
+Many older people who haven’t exercised much in recent years and are overweight feel like they can’t exercise enough for it to matter or they can even think exercise might be dangerous for them in their current condition.

 It’s easy to imagine you need to do a horrible grueling workout that lasts for hours and ends with vomiting every day.
 This is because shows like Biggest Loser and many others show a training program like this.
 Sure, they might be effective for losing fat but they are detrimental for your health.